TheLuckyman30/GardenPlanner/README.md

-# Verdantly Garden Planner
+# GardenPlotPlanner

 ## Overview

-Verdantly is a gardening assistant app designed to simplify plant care and garden planning for users of all experience levels.
+GardenPlotPlanner is a gardening assistant app designed to simplify plant care and garden planning for users of all experience levels.
 The app scans seed packets to extract planting information and combines it with data from the **Verdantly API** to provide accurate, personalized gardening advice.

 Our goal is to help users plan, care for, and track their plants based on key factors such as environment, plant type, available space, water requirements, sunlight needs, and growth trends.